openrport/openrport/README.md

 - Specifying additional intermediate HTTP proxy
 - Using POSIX signals to control running apps
 - Setting custom HTTP headers
+- Using IPv6 addresses when starting a server

 ## Quickstart guide
 ### Install and run the rport server